Accommodation and UiB Guesthousing

 Permanent change of address for private individuals (posten.no)

-Always use your personal email for contact, not your UiB email.
+Always use your personal email for contact with public offices, never your UiB email.

 Other options – Moving into private housing